P5vc/bad-apple-backend/README.md

 Filters must be included with each GET request in the form of HTTP headers.
 Filters allow us to reduce network bandwidth, memory usage, and processing power, in order to keep our services quick and efficient for everyone.
 Under each service heading below, you will find a full list of each filter available, along with the corresponding HTTP header, accepted input format, examples, and any extra notes that may be necessary.

-###### *Please Note:*

-- For a filter to be valid, unless a separate format has been explicitly defined, assume that it must contain a minimum of two URL-safe characters, and no more than 100.
+> **Please Note:** For a filter to be valid, unless a separate format has been explicitly defined, it must contain a minimum of two URL-safe characters, and no more than 100.

-- Queries made to the `PRA Template Database` and `Bad Apple Database` must contain at least two, valid filters.
-- Queries made to the `Oversight Commissions Database` must include at least one, valid filter.
+### Responses

+All responses will be returned in JSON format, and contain the `statusCode` key.
+If a query is made successfully, a response containing a status code equal to `200` will be returned.
+If you receive a response containing any status code other than `200`, it is likely that your request contained an error, and should be examined before being resent.

+Properly-authenticated requests will also receive `statusMessage` and `remainingQueries` items in their response.
+For successful requests, the status message will always be `Success`.
+If any error occurs while processing your request, the status message is a great place look for information on what went wrong. `remainingQueries` will show you how many queries you have left before your weekly cap is met.
+Keep in mind that even unsuccessful queries will count against your query limit.

+All authenticated requests will contain a `results` list containing all of the objects matching their query.
+If no objects match your query, or your request was invalid, this list will be empty.

 ### Querying PRA Templates